kourge/ordering/README.md

 By combining these different utilities, any kind of complex data or object can be sorted with ease.

+## `Scoring<T>`

+A `Scoring<T>` offers a simpler alternative to a comparator.
+Instead of comparing two different values, a scoring function takes a value and produces a numeric score.
+These scores are then used to sort values.
+This is achieved by converting the `Scoring<T>` into a `Comparator<T>` through the `ranking` function.

+From this relationship between a scoring function and a comparator arises two things of note:

+1. `ranking(f)` is equivalent to `ordering(byNumber).on(f).compare`.
+1. A scoring function is called many times over the course of sorting, so take care that it is efficient.

+The members exported by `ordering/scoring` are:
+- `scoringFromArray` generates a scoring from an array.
+It performs a reverse lookup from the array: given an element, it produces the element's index in the array.
+Linear search is needed, and the `SameValueZero` algorithm is used for equality.
+- `scoringFromArrayByMap` also generates a scoring from an array.
+Its behavior is almost identical to `scoringFromArray`.
+The difference is that it uses an ECMAScript 6 `Map` to perform the same reverse lookup, and thus its performance characteristics should be sublinear.
+Furthermore, this only works if the environment has a `Map` available.

 ## TypeScript support

 This module can be directly imported in TypeScript. `Comparator<T>` and